So You Are Pregnant: How To Navigate Exercise Safely

 - Free weights are a great option as long as you maintain core control and smooth movement.

-- Choose narrow based squat rather than lunges of wide squat.
+- Choose narrow based squat rather than lunges of wide squat if you are experiencing public pain or SI joint pain.

 - Focus on core training rather than outer abdominal options